irfankhoirul/LoginRegisterMVP/README.md

 # LoginRegisterMVP

 This is an example of Model View Presenter Architecture and example of the usage of [MVPCore](https://github.com/irfankhoirul/MVPCore) library.
-The API use in this example is provided in [LoginRegisterMVP-Service](https://github.com/irfankhoirul/LoginRegisterMVP-Service) repository.
+The API used in this example is provided in [LoginRegisterMVP-Service](https://github.com/irfankhoirul/LoginRegisterMVP-Service) repository.

 ### What I Use
   - [MVPCore](https://github.com/irfankhoirul/MVPCore)